fain182/diciotto/README.md

 ## Error handling
 Diciotto raise exception if the request is invalid (`RequestException`), or if there are network problems (`NetworkException`).
 Response with status code 4xx or 5xx are treated the same way as the others, so no exception or error is raised.

+## About

+### Requirements

+- Diciotto works with PHP 7.1 or above.

+### License

+Diciotto is licensed under the MIT License - see the `LICENSE` file for details

+### Acknowledgements

+Diciotto is built on top of [nyholm/psr7](https://github.com/Nyholm/psr7) that provides PSR-7 and PSR-17 implementation.